lupyuen/lupyuen.github.io/src/usb2.md

 _How to find a driver for Allwinner A64's USB Controller?_

-The __Device Tree__ for PinePhone describes the Hardware Configuration of PinePhone.
+PinePhone's [__Device Tree__](https://lupyuen.github.io/articles/pio#appendix-pinephone-device-tree) describes the Hardware Configuration of PinePhone.

 PinePhone's Device Tree says that the USB Drivers are...